SinfulZen/IMP/README.md

 ### Notes
 - Please note that as there's only one Developer working on the project (currently), production will be slow.
 The project is a work in progress though and will go through several updates daily!
 - To view the website properly on mobile, enable Desktop mode.
 This is just until We implement features to ensure the site displays correctly across all platforms and devices.
+- If the "Guest" button doesn't work on the login page, You can use these credentials:
+  - Username: ImmortalModding
+  - Password: Paradise

 ### Credits
 All credits goes to the following People or groups for contributing to the project: